ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros2_applications.md

 ```

 After run roscore, Run **the controller of slave OpenManipulator**.
 Open the other terminal window and enter the following command in the terminal.
-`dynamixel_usb_port` is a parameter to set use port to connected with Dynamixel of slave OpenManipulator.
+`dynamixel_usb_port` is a parameter to set use port to connected with DYNAMIXEL of slave OpenManipulator.
 It should be set **/dev/ttyUSB@** and it is different from use port of master OpenManipulator.

 ``` bash
 $ roslaunch open_manipulator_controller open_manipulator_controller.launch dynamixel_usb_port:=/dev/ttyUSB0